nsfm/dsh/README.md

 Ex: `export CXX="arm-linux-gcc"`, then `make` <br/>
 Ex: `CXX=arm-linux-gcc make`

-Tested with gcc.
 No other compilation tools are specifically used. <br/>
 See the Makefile for additional overrides.

 ## Disclaimers